aleph-7/elysium/README.md

 npm install
 node server.js
 ```
-Following this the server should start functioning on `http://localhost:6300`
+Following this, the server should start functioning on `http://localhost:6300`

 Now, on the original tab,
 ```